Municipal Boundary Extensions

 information is then submitted to the ministry so that the application can be

-If the application meets the requirements of the Criteria, an amendment to the Letters Patent is
+If the application meets the requirements, an amendment to the Letters Patent is

 drafted and the proposal is forwarded to the minister and to Cabinet for a decision.